CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 In the dropdown are all of the user's Amazon S3 buckets.
 After selecting one, the user must save their changes.
 Leaving the page without saving produces no warning and will not enact the changes.

+Amazon's rules for bucket naming are evolving.
+It is possible that a previously-created bucket will violate updated bucket naming conventions.
+As the US East (Northern VA) region for storage was the first location, the rules for bucket naming there are more lax than other storage locations.
+The laxer rules allow bucket names up to 255 characters long, consisting of uppercase letters, lowercase letters, digits, periods, hyphens, and underscores.
+If a user attempts to connect a bucket that violates this, they will receive an error message that the bucket must follow the stricter naming conventions (though this should not be possible).
+See section about creating buckets (below) about bucket naming conventions.

 Alternative to selecting an existing repo, the user can create a new one by clicking "Create Repo."
 This opens a modal::

     Bucket Name [text field]